 With Starting From Now, Julie went against the online comedy trend and created a web series model which is now used as a case-study around the world.
 Julie has also helped raise public awareness around the lack of diversity on screen.
 She has paved the way by embedding diverse characters in stories with broad appeal.
 Julie is highly sought after as a speaker, panelist and judge at industry events and festivals.

 Julie’s award-winning short films have also screened in numerous festivals around the world.
 Her short, ex, was an official selection at over 20 film festivals, winning awards such as the Panavision Award, My Queer Career: Mardi Gras Film Festival, and Best Gal’s Short, Phoenix International Lesbian and Gay Film Festival.
 She was a writer/director on the 2011 web series The Newtown Girls.

 Julie was recently commissioned by the ABC to write and direct First Day, a stand-alone television episode about a 12 year-old transgender girl starting high school.
-She is also currently developing a slate of projects including her half-hour drama series Torn, for which she recently received early development funding.
+She is also currently developing a slate of projects including half-hour drama series Torn, for which she received Screen Australia Gender Matters development funding.